davidmreed/nonskating.club/content/guides/scorekeeper.md

 - The jammer illegally but successfully `CALL`ed the jam.
 - The jammer, even though they got lead by passing the foremost blocker, never left the Engagement Zone (`NI`).

 You _cannot_ also mark the Trip 2 box with any value in this situation.
 The `NI` column and the Trip 2 column are mutually exclusive.
-But you could mark all four of the other flags, plus a value in Trip 2.
+But you could mark three of the other flags (`LEAD`, `LOST`, and either `CALL` or `INJ`), plus a value in Trip 2.

 This illustration points to an interesting subtlety.
 Some elements of the scorekeeping paperwork (`LEAD`, `CALL`, `INJ`) refer to specific, jam-wide events.
 Some (`NI`, the Trip 2 column and following columns) refer to trips within the jam.
 And one, `LOST`, can refer to any of several different jam-wide events that result in the outcomes of having and losing lead or losing the ability to become lead.
+These intricacies can be tough for newer scorekeepers.
+Getting comfortable with how the Rules define the _structure_ of a jam makes them more intuitive.

 The Statsbook Manual provides details about how to use the five flags, which all scorekeepers should read carefully alongside [Rules section 3, Scoring](https://rules.wftda.com/03_scoring.html).